The Robot Frame System

 Tip

-to be forward, +Y
+to be to the right, +Y

-to be left, and +Z
+to be forwards, and +Z

 to be up.